danferth/start/README.md

 - and `swal2`, I ain't reinventing the wheel for a popup
 - also has `localforage`, `hammer`, & `moment`
 - all js 3rd parties can be turned on or off through `config.php`
-- oh and it has a `pageloader` if our into that sort of thing
+- oh and it has a `pageloader` if you're into that sort of thing
 - easy versioning of `css` & `js` files
 - ah and maintenance mode
 - use all of it or turn off everything
 - and yeah this is starting to get out of hand lol

-You can use this if you want, I use Cloud9 for an IDE:

 - clone this repo into a new project
 - run `npm install`